Peter Finch (poet): 1980s and performance poetry

 During the 1980s, and with a background in sonic innovation and the stretching of the poetry voice, Finch was at the forefront of the emerging performance poetry scene.
-Following on from the founding work of poet Chris Torrance he joined Cabaret 246 and then, with poets Topher Mills and Ifor Thomas, the trio Horses Mouth.
+Following on from the founding work of poet Chris Torrance, Finch joined Cabaret 246 and then, with poets Topher Mills and Ifor Thomas, the trio Horses Mouth.
 The work here involved innovative use of props and owed as much to theatre as it did to traditional literary performance.
 The need to entertain became a driver.